fieldmuseum/dams-netx/README.md

 EMu | [emultimedia.SecRecordStatus] | [ecatalogue module] | ecatalogue.CatDepartment | ecatalogue.CatCatalogue

 ## NetX pathMove prep script - copy EMu files to NetX pathMove folder structure
-This script take an emultimedia XML export and copies each file into the appropriate folder location for NetX pathMove.
-The copied file should have a new filename, which prepends the IRN and `_emu_`.
-The output is a CSV of the multimedia record `AudIdentifier` and NetX `pathMove`.
+This script takes an emultimedia XML export and copies each file into the appropriate folder location for NetX pathMove.
+The newly copied file has a new filename, which prepends the IRN and `_emu_`.
+The output is a CSV of each multimedia record, with the fields, `AudIdentifier` and NetX `pathMove`.
 The `pathMove` value is the filepath of the media that NetX requires for ingestion. (see example below)

 ### Output: